jmcrego/BiSync/README.md

 ```
 * Clone this repository into a machine to run the server (bisync.py).
   - Only if client and server are run in different machines.
-* Download available BiSync models into the machine where the server will run:
+* Download available BiSync models into the machine where the server will run, same directory where you clone this repository:
   - <a href="https://drive.google.com/file/d/1UlX82eprW3dT8WrZDr7dkn_ACrAdW9vl/view?usp=share_link" target="_blank">ct2_en-fr_int8.tgz</a>
 * Uncompress the .tgz file:
 ```